Altamont, it's great to see that you're still there, that you haven't passed out from whatever it was that was bothering you.

 He's a criminal for what he says about Wrangell.

-Can you believe That story.
+Can you believe that story?

 The press is still treating Cheney as the bad guy in that story.

-Just be a bad.
+Just be a bait.

 They actually went out.